PY2022 CDBG APPLICATION – deadline is May 16, 2022 at 4:30pm!

 The four projects are chosen by the Planning Commission at their June meeting.
 These projects are then forwarded to the Board of County Commissioners for review and approval.
-Upon receiving approval for the projects, the Planning Commission Staff then puts together an official application to the Ohio Development Services Agency (ODSA).
-Upon receiving ODSA approval, the Planning Commission is then free to undertake the projects.
+Upon receiving approval for the projects, the Planning Commission Staff then puts together an official application to the Ohio Department of Development (ODD).
+Upon receiving ODD approval, the Planning Commission is then free to undertake the projects.

 Examples of past projects include: waterline and sanitary sewer instillation and repair, curbs and sidewalk projects, ADA renovations to Village Halls, and numerous other public works projects.
 For more information on the program, please contact our Office.

 Another HUD based program run out of the Ohio Department of Development, the Community Housing Improvement Program (CHIP) is designed to assist low to moderate income homeowners located in Wood County with emergency home repairs, home rehabilitation, and down payment assistance.

 For the 2005 CHIP Program Wood County received funding for the first time to assist Habitat For Humanity on a project house in Wood County.